ECCC-MSC/open-data/canada.ca_upcoming/readme_en.md

 Access to open data available on the MSC Datamart and MSC GeoMet services is anonymous and free of charge.
 The available open data services are:

   * [MSC Datamart](msc-datamart/readme_en.md)
-    * Raw data available on a web accessible server
+    * Raw data and products available on a web accessible server
   * [MSC GeoMet](msc-geomet/readme_en.md)
-    * Data available via an geospatial web services / interoperable APIs
+    * Data and products available via an geospatial web services / interoperable APIs
   * [Cost-recovered services](cost-recovered/readme_en.md)
     * Archived data retrieval
     * Dedicated data feeds with 24/7 support